![]() Parents Night Out Friday, July 11, at 5 pm

 Service at 10:30 am:

 Explore the role of mindfulness practice as a key to flourishing in every aspect of human life.
 This group provides an ethical, contemplative and philosophical framework for mindfulness using early teachings of the Buddha.
 It is open to beginners and experienced practitioners alike.
-Join us in the Library.
+Join us in the Library Room.
 A weekly Wednesday meditation has now been added.
 Read more... ![]() Zen Buddhism at 7:00 pm:

 A group focusing on "The Study and Practice of Zen" meets every Sunday evening at 7 pm via Zoom.
 Read more...